Strawberries and cream; gin and tonic; rhythm and blues.

 So what can we take from this?

 That collaborative, communicative cooperation between a product manager and a UX designer helps them speaking the same language.
-It allows them to bounce ideas off each other.
+It allows them to bounce ideas off each other and practice divergent thinking.
 And, in turn, transfer this positive energy into greater — more profitable — value delivered to the end-user.

 Don’t worry if the relationships between PMs and UXDs are less-than-ideal in your organization right now.

 All can be resolved…